iterative/dvc.org/content/docs/start/index.md

 </details>

+## Initializing a project

-Assuming DVC is already [installed](/doc/install), initialize it by running `dvc init` inside a Git project:
+Inside your chosen directory, we will use our CWD as a <abbr>DVC project</abbr>.
+Let's initialize it by running `dvc init` inside a Git project:

 ```cli
 $ dvc init